zhansen-pivotal/lambda/README.md

 # Demographic Data Manufacturing Demo
   * This demo is a sample of a Data Manufacturing Pipeline that takes in a variety of different data with different formats and different destinations.
-The key here is to showcase reusible code that will allow for muliple processing features on data in motion.
+The key here is to showcase reusable code that will allow for multiple processing features on data in motion.
   * In order to achieve this, Spring Cloud Stream microservices deployed to Cloud Foundry via Spring Cloud Dataflow was used.
-  * In a Data Manufacturing Pipeline, it is feasable that a variety of data will pass through this process.
-It is not, however, feasable to assume that all data should go to the same destination.
+  * In a Data Manufacturing Pipeline, it is feasible that a variety of data will pass through this process.
+It is not, however, feasible to assume that all data should go to the same destination.
 A paradigm shift from an A to B load to a Data Microservice is needed.
-Namely that data purpose, data relevence, and its value to business should dictate its location.
+Namely that data purpose, data relevance, and its value to business should dictate its location.
 A Data Microservice platform, not unlike a standard Microservice platform, maps data to product in a way that will handle it best for the business.
-This also means that data product is irrelevent in the overall vision of the platform and can be changed will very little itteration.
+This also means that data product is irrelevant in the overall vision of the platform and can be changed will very little iteration.
   * What follows is an example of such a platform.

        ![Screenshot] (Screen Shot 2016-08-26 at 1.42.04 PM.png)